 Residential Construction on the Gulf and East Coast: Preparing for Hurricanes

-Hurricanes happen close to the ocean and June 1 annually marks the official beginning of hurricane season.
+Every year coastal construction tends to ramp up leading up to June 1st, which marks the official beginning of hurricane season.
 The Gulf and East coasts can anticipate more than ten storms each year, of varying degrees of severity.
 Homeowners in coastal communities must either fortify or build their homes to resist the wind and debris associated with these destructive weather systems.

 Understanding What Storm Resiliency Means for Residential Construction